thomazyazima/thomazyazima.github.io/week-1/2-github-intro/README.md

 ## Release 0: GitHub Vocabulary

 #### Repositories
 You know how you make folders on your computers?
 In each folder, you can have other folders or files.
 A GitHub repository is essentially the same as a folder on your computer, except that it's on the web.
-It can have folders and files.
+It can have folders, also called directories, and files.
 If you take a look at [phase-0-unit-1](../../), you'll see three folders (week-1, week-2, and week-3) listed at the top, and a file called "README.md."
-Github displays readme files on the main page of a repository by default.
+Github displays README files on the main page of a repository by default.

 ![repository-main](../imgs/repository-main.png)

 From the main page of a repository, click on the appropriate link to access that week's curriculum.
 You've already proved you've made it to week-1 by navigating to and reading this challenge.

-The readme in each directory will be the main source of instructions that will direct you through the curriculum.
+The README in each directory will be the main source of instructions that will direct you through the curriculum.
 Make sure to read all the instructions carefully.
 If you have questions on instructions, post them in the google+ community.

 Challenges will be contained in directories or individual files.
 You can determine the order of the challenges in two ways:
-  1. The readme lists the challenges in order.
+  1. The README lists the challenges in order.
-  2. The challenges are numbered in the order needed to complete them in the section where directories and files are displayed (above the readme).
+  2. The challenges are numbered in the order needed to complete them in the section where directories and files are displayed (above the README).

 Don't overthink the web version of github too much.
 It's a very similar structure to a computer's file structure you already know.

 #### Branches

-In git, a branch is a copy of the code from where you branched from.
-For instance if you branched from the master branch, you new branch would look exactly like the master.
-This allows you to introduce changes without changing the state of the master, which should always be working.
-After you have added the features that you want, you can merge your changes with the master, or if you do not own the repo, do a pull request.
-A pull request is a friendly way of saying: "Hey boss!
+By default, all repositories have a `master` branch.
+This is the branch that will continually evolve, but should also always be working.

+In cases where people want to make changes or add features without threatening the integrity of the master, they will often make a new branch off of the master.
+This will take a copy of the code from the master and allow you to make changes and test them out.
+Once they are fully tested, they can be merged back into the master branch.

+When you work on teams, it's always a good idea to have someone else review your code before it's merged into `master`.
+This is done through a pull request. nA pull request is a friendly way of saying: "Hey boss!
 I'm done implementing this feature your asked for, can you review my code?".
-When working in a team, it is best practice to have at least 1 other person review your pull request.
+When working in a team, it is best practice to have at least 1 other person review your pull request and they should be the person to merge it once the changes are approved.

-You can see your local branches by typing:
+When using your command line, you can see your local branches (the branches on your local comptuer) by typing:

 `git branch`